sttxb01/Testing-Lab/README.md

 In mathematics we denote a range using open-closed bracket notation: [0,10) means all real numbers greater than or equal to zero but less than ten.
 So 0 and 7.3 lie in this range, while -2.3, 10, and 11.5 do not.
 Here is an interface for a `Range` class:

 - `Range(double start, double stop)` creates a range with the specified values.
 It is legal for start < stop or stop < start, and both represent the same range, [min(start, stop), max(start, stop)).
 If start == stop, then we have the empty range, which we will treat at the range [0, 0).
-- 'contains(double value): boolean` returns true if the value is in the range and false otherwise.
+- `boolean contains(double value)` returns true if the value is in the range and false otherwise.
-- `getWidth(): double' returns the width of the range, which is defined as |start - stop|.
+- `double getWidth()` returns the width of the range, which is defined as |start - stop|.
-- `getMin(): double' returns the smaller value of the two values defining the range.
+- `double getMin()` returns the smaller value of the two values defining the range.
-- `getMax(): double' returns the larger value of the two values defining the range.
+- `double getMax()` returns the larger value of the two values defining the range.
-- 'Range intersection(Range other): Range' returns the intersection of the two ranges -- that is, a new range where the caller and the parameter overlap.
+- `Range intersection(Range other)` returns the intersection of the two ranges -- that is, a new range where the caller and the parameter overlap.
 This resulting range may be empty.

 >**Question 3:** Answer the "Testing Questions" descripted in the previous section.